ethanleighfellows/anti-track/README.md

 # 🛡️ Anti-Track v2.0.0

-**A blazing-fast, TypeScript-powered Chrome extension that completely obliterates UTM tracking identifiers from URLs before a single packet is sent over the network.**
+**A blazing-fast, TypeScript-powered Chrome extension that removes UTM tracking identifiers from URLs before a single packet is sent over the network.**

 Keep your browsing **cleaner, shorter, and more privacy-focused**.